 WordPress.com vs WordPress.org

-- Free to join and also have upgrade options for advanced customization.
+- Free to join and also has upgrade options for advanced customization.

-- Provides free hosting but with limited space up to 3gb
+- It provides free hosting but with limited space of up to 3GB.

 - Develop new features on a regular basis by maintaining the existing codes.

 - Even if your blog has a huge traffic flow, it will not go down as your blog is under many servers.

 - Backups and primary security functions are automatically handled.

 - All technical issues are handled by the WordPress team.
 But, we can not say when they will solve the issue.